theupdateframework/taps/tap3.md

           ]
         },
         // The second delegation requires that at least two roles sign for
-        // files in order to validate them.  'release-engineering',
+        // targets in order to validate them, otherwise the targets cannot be
+        // validated per this delegation.  'release-engineering',
         // 'quality-assurance', and 'continuous-integration' are entrusted to
-        // sign for /baz/*.pkg files, and any two of these three roles must
+        // sign for /baz/*.pkg targets, and any two of these three roles must
         // agree on what's signed because "min_roles_in_agreement" = 2.
         // 'release-engineering' is expected to be signed with the single
         // listed key for that role ("threshold" = 1).  'quality-assurance'